Asura (Buddhism): Deva-Asura War

 The Asuras formerly lived in the Trāyastriṃśa world on the peak of Sumeru with the other gods of that world.
-When Śakra became the ruler of that world, the asuras celebrated by drinking a lot of Gandapāna wine, a liquor so strong that Śakra forbade the other gods to drink it.
+When Śakra became the ruler of that world, the asuras celebrated by drinking much Gandapāna wine, a liquor so strong that Śakra forbade the other gods to drink it.
 Weakened by their drunkenness, the asuras could not resist when Śakra had the whole lot of them thrown over the edge of Trāyastriṃśa into what would become the Asura-world at the base of Sumeru.
 A tree grows there called Cittapātali; when the asuras saw it blossom, they saw that it was different from the Pāricchattaka (Sanskrit: Pāriyātra) tree which had grown in their old home, and they knew that they were dispossessed.

 They now meditated on war.
 In armor and weapons, they climbed up the steep slopes of Sumeru "like ants." Śakra set out to meet them, but was forced to retreat because of their numbers.
 Passing through the forest where the garuḍas live on his flying chariot, Śakra saw that his passage was destroying the nests of the garuḍas and ordered his charioteer Mātali to turn back.
 When the pursuing asuras saw Śakra turn about, they felt certain that he must be coming back with an even larger army, and they fled, ceding all the ground they had gained.

 Despite their many wars, there was eventually a partial concord between the Trāyastriṃśa gods and the asuras.
 This came about because Śakra fell in love with Sujā (also known as Shachi), daughter of the Asura chief Vemacitrin.
 Vemacitrin had given Sujā the right to choose her own husband at an assembly of the Asuras, and she chose Śakra, who had attended disguised as an aged Asura.
 Vemacitrin thus became Śakra's father-in-law.

 Happiness

 The asura realm is one of the realms one can be reborn into within the six realms.
 Rebirth here is a result of experiencing the fruits of wholesome karma while engaging in unwholesome karma.

 The placement of the asura realm in Buddhist cosmology varies among traditions.
 Sometimes the asura realm is recognized as one of happiness, existing beneath the worlds of the devas and humans.
 In other schemes, it is viewed as a fourth addition to the usual three evil paths that make up the animal realm, ghost realm and hell realm.

 In schools that recognize the desire realm as consisting of five realms, the asura realm tends to be included among the deva realm.
 In Tibetan Buddhism, the addition of the asuras in the six-world bhavacakra was created in Tibet at the authority of Je Tsongkhapa.

-The Ekottara Āgama and the Saddharmasmṛtyupasthāna Sūtra explain that asura are divided among the realms of ghosts and animals.
-In the former case, they are powerful, high-ranking demons reminiscent of gods such as Māra.
+The Ekottara Āgama and the Saddharmasmṛtyupasthāna Sūtra explain that asuras are divided among the realms of ghosts and animals.
+In the former case, they are powerful, high-ranking asuras reminiscent of gods such as Māra.
 In the latter case, they are like fearsome beasts that live 84000 yojanas beneath the ocean floor.